Classroom display courses available online

 Classroom display courses can be quite hard to find.
 Face to face courses or INSETS often take up a whole day and I know that eats into your valuable time.
 That is one of the reasons that classroom display courses work so well for e-learning.
 It is an ideal topic to learn about on line as you can fit it in around your normal life.
 If there is a topic in the course that isn’t relevant or that you already know about you can just skip it.
 If there is something that really grabs your attention you can dive right in and really get to grips with it.
 You are in charge of your own learning.
 You are not stuck in a room listening to me drone on about something you don’t need to know!

-The next Classroom Display Course will start after the half term holidays, June 2013.
-This will be the basic course which is suitable for teachers, all kinds of teaching assistants, learning mentors and librarians.
-It covers the basics of displays and is suitable for all key stages.
+The starter course is suitable for teachers, all kinds of teaching assistants, learning mentors and librarians.
+We cover all the basics of displays and is suitable for all key stages.
+The course costs just £29.99 GBP

 I’ll just explain some basics of how it works and what we cover, then please, ask any questions in the comments, if I’ve missed anything.